huggingface/transformers/docs/source/en/model_doc/dac.md

 3. Decoder Model: This final stage reconstructs the audio from its compressed form, restoring it to a state that closely resembles the original input.

 ## Usage example

-The Descript Audio Codec (DAC) model is a powerful tool for compressing audio data, making it highly efficient for storage and transmission.
-By compressing 44.1 KHz audio into tokens at just 8kbps bandwidth, the DAC model enables high-quality audio processing while significantly reducing the data footprint.
-This is particularly useful in scenarios where bandwidth is limited or storage space is at a premium, such as in streaming applications, remote conferencing, and archiving large audio datasets.

 Here is a quick example of how to encode and decode an audio using this model: